electricbookworks/electric-book-workflow/README.md

 5. Click Convert.

 Note: the links to CSS in our output HTML `<head>` *deliberately* break the link to `screen.css` when using Prince, so that you don't get screen styles in your print output.
 You can ignore error messages from Prince saying it can't find `screen.css`.

+### Managing hyphenation in Prince

+Our default stylesheets ask Prince to hyphenate paragraphs and lists (`p, ul, ol, dl`), with a few exceptions (such as text on the title and contents pages).
+Prince includes a range of hyphenation dictionaries by default, which do a good job.
+However, you might need to add dictionaries or lists of specific words that Prince doesn't support.
+You can find `.dic` files online for various languages and specialities, or you can compile your own.

+We provide a blank `.dic` file for you to add your own list of hyphenation rules to.
+It is at `css/dictionaries/hyph.dic`.
+Our `print.css` asks Prince to look here when hyphenating.

+A `.dic` file is a plain-text file with one word or word-fragment on each line.
+Each one is called a pattern.

+*	If the pattern starts with a `.`, it will apply to, or match, any word that starts with that pattern.
+E.g. `.foo` will match the words 'food' and 'foobar' but not 'fastfood'.
+*	If the pattern ends with a `.`, it will apply to any word that ends with that pattern.
+E.g. `port.` will match 'port' and 'sport' but not 'portico'.
+*	Thus, if the pattern starts *and* ends with a `.`, it will apply to only that pattern exactly.
+E.g. `.port.` will only ever match 'port'.

+To show where a word or word-fragment can hyphenate, you add digits (1 to 9) to the pattern.
+The digits have special meanings:

+*	Insert odd digits (1, 3, 5, 7, 9) where the word may hyphenate.
+*	Insert even digits (2, 4, 6, 8) where the word should not hyphenate.
+*	The higher the number, the more important the rule.
+That is, a `1` says 'hyphenate here if you must', but a `9` says 'this is the best place to hyphenate'.
+A 2 says 'don't hyphenate here if you can help it', but an `8` says 'Do not, not, not hyphenate here.'

+For user discussion, see [the Prince forums here](http://www.princexml.com/forum/topic/542/prince-hyphenate-patterns-none-url-patterns-url): If you need to hack Prince's built-in hyphenation dictionaries more deeply, see [this forum post](http://www.princexml.com/forum/topic/1474/prince-and-hyphenation).

 ## Epub output